 ‘But it wasn’t just physical isolation.
 I felt a lot of frustration and could get depressed when I just couldn’t do the things I wanted to do because I was so isolated and tired.
 I was lucky because I had a supportive husband, and when we went out he had to change the children because I didn’t have the special table.
 But this was frustrating too.

-‘My approach has always been that I’m a mother before I’m a person with a disability.
+‘My approach has always been that I’m a mother before I’m a person with disability.
 I tried really hard to be part of the children’s lives.
 I went on the kindergarten committee to make the kindergarten wheelchair accessible, and I did fruit duty and reading.
 I’ve done spinal injury awareness talks at the children’s schools and have been as much a part of my children’s recreational activities as I could – the calisthenics committee, and racing around the three phases of dressage, show jumping and cross-country in my three-wheel motorbike.
 Now one son is an Olympic athlete and my daughter is getting there in equestrian events.’

-For many years this has stopped parents with a disability from accessing support services because they’re frightened their children will be removed, or that their ability to be a good parent will be questioned.
-But there's no evidence to support the view that having a physical disability will result in a reduced ability to parent.
+For many years this has stopped parents with disability from accessing support services because they’re frightened their children will be removed, or that their ability to be a good parent will be questioned.
+But there's no evidence to support the view that having physical disability will result in a reduced ability to parent.

 Studies have actually indicated that, in most cases, children of these parents can develop skills and qualities that are absent in other children.
-These may come from developing a deeper understanding of difficulties and hardship, learning to give and take pleasure in helping with family chores, and respecting and understanding responsibility.
+These might come from developing a deeper understanding of difficulties and hardship, learning to give and take pleasure in helping with family chores, and respecting and understanding responsibility.

-In the past, people have believed that having a disability makes it hard to get by in society – that it’s difficult to get an education, a job or have a family.
-The opposite view sees society failing to meet the needs of people with a disability.
+In the past, people have believed that disability makes it hard to get by in society – that it’s difficult to get an education or a job or have a family.
+The opposite view sees society failing to meet the needs of people with disability.
 These needs include the desire and the right to have a family.

-- there’s not enough respite or home help, and there’s a lack of support services within the community to meet their day-to-day needs
+- There’s not enough respite or home help, and there’s a lack of support services within the community to meet their day-to-day needs.

-- family relationships are interrupted when children are removed or cared for by others when their parents are hospitalised, ill or having difficulty.
+- Family relationships are interrupted when children are removed or cared for by others when their parents are hospitalised, ill or having difficulty.

 Care and discipline

-If parents are restricted in movement in the upper body, they may have difficulty holding a child unaided or carrying out general care duties, such as feeding and cleaning.
-If a parent is in a wheelchair, they may be limited in the amount of toddler-chasing or tantrum-soothing they can perform.
+If parents are restricted in movement in the upper body, they might have difficulty holding a child without help or carrying out general care duties, such as feeding and cleaning.
+If parents are in a wheelchair, they might be limited in how much toddler-chasing or tantrum-soothing they can do.
 Some parents’ energy levels are affected, making the already exhausting job of raising a child even more tiring.

-To compensate, many parents with a physical disability rely more heavily on verbal communication.
+To compensate, many parents with physical disability rely more heavily on verbal communication.
 This type of communication and instruction can start at an early age.
-Children understand they can learn to feel safe if they listen to their parent and do what they say.
+Children understand they can learn to feel safe if they listen to their parents and do what they say.
 As children grow older, reasoning and explanation become the main tools for discipline.